d-montgomery/FuelLib-NREL/fuelData/dataReferences.md

 The group decompositions of the HEFA and Jet-A from [Vozka et al. (2018)](https://doi.org/10.1021/acs.energyfuels.8b02787) have been derived from the `posf10325` decomposition:
 * groupDecompositionData/hefa.csv
 * groupDecompositionData/jet-a.csv

+## DLR Surrogates
+The group decomposition of each compound available for use with the DLR surrogates were done by David Montgomery in 2025.
+The surrogates are presented in [Kathrotia et al. Part III (2021)](https://doi.org/10.1016/j.fuel.2021.120737).
+* groupDecomposition/DLR_SurrogateCompounds.csv

 # Fuel Properties Data
 ## Single Component Fuels